Best Pete Dye golf courses

 In summary, not one of Pete Dye’s toughest, but certainly a course that gets your attention whilst offering unbelievable vistas, the 8th hole is the highest point you reach and standing on the green you feel like you can see all of Texas.

-Located in Rancho Mirage in the Coachella Valley just a few miles from Palm Springs, the Pete Dye Resort Course works its way around the excellent Westin Mission Hills Resort.
+Located in Rancho Mirage in the Coachella Valley just a few miles from Palm Springs, the Pete Dye Resort Course works its way around the excellent Westin Rancho Mirage Resort.
 At nearly 7,000 yards off the back tees, it offers a tough test, however, go forward a little and it becomes far more manageable for all golfers.

 As you navigate the layout, you’ll recognize many of Dye’s trademark features from railroad ties to pot bunkers, elevated tees and some difficult hidden pin positions.
 And, although there are only four holes that feature water hazards, each requires a well-struck shot to carry the danger.
 Rolling fairways and spectacular mountain scenery all make for a great day on this Dye-design that has often been described as ‘potentially diabolical, yet indescribably playable’.